 - Communication: If parents have questions, how should they contact you?
 Should parents expect updates on the waiting list?

-Be proactive about giving parents information regarding your child care waiting list policies when enrollment paperwork is filled out.
+Be proactive about managing parent expectations regarding your child care waiting list policies when enrollment paperwork is filled out.
 Parents should have a good understanding about the process of being on and getting off the waiting list before they fill anything out.

 Make your waiting list forms work for you

-Child care waiting list forms are different from enrollment forms in that you only need a limited amount of information from parents in order to put their child on a waiting list.
+Child care waiting list templates are different from enrollment templates in that you only need a limited amount of information from parents in order to put their child on a waiting list.
 For example, asking who is authorized to pick up a child doesn't need to be on a waiting list form.

-But what can be helpful is crafting your waiting list forms to not just capture the necessary information — like parent names, child's name and age, contact info — but also use them as an opportunity to help your business run more smoothly.
+But what can be helpful is crafting your child care wait list to not just capture the necessary information — like parent names, child's name and age, contact info — but also use them as an opportunity to help your child care or daycare business run more smoothly.

 Circle back with parents

-Periodically, you need to check in with parents about their place on the waiting list.
-First and foremost, this keeps your list up to date and keeps parents in the loop on what is happening.
+Periodically, you need to check in with parents about their place on your child care waiting list.
+First and foremost, this keeps your wait list up to date and keeps parents in the loop on what is happening.
 Even if you don't have a spot open, this communication helps build your relationship with parents in your community.
 If someone is still waiting for a spot for their child, an update assures them they are still on your list and helps mitigate parent calls and inquiries.
-It also builds trust.
-Parents are likely on multiple wait lists, and a periodic check-in lets them know you haven't taken their money and forgotten about them.
+Updates also build trust.
+Parents are likely on multiple wait lists, and periodic check-ins let them know you haven't taken their money and forgotten about them.

-An easy way to check in is to send an email to all parents on the wait list.
-If you use a digital system to keep track of your waiting list, it is easy to communicate with parents via email or text.
+An easy way to check in is to send an email to all parents on your waiting list.
+If you use child care waitlist software to keep track of your waiting list, it is easy to communicate with parents via email or text.
 Tell parents that their child is still on your list, and ask them to respond if they would like to be taken off.
-Noting how many children on the wait list have been offered a spot in the past enrollment period can manage expectations, but resist trying to predict whether or not spots will open up.
+Noting how many children on the wait list have been offered a spot in the past enrollment period can help manage expectations, but resist trying to predict whether or not spots will open up.

-Make your child care waiting list process as painless as possible
+Make the waiting process as painless as possible

 Getting children into child care can place an enormous amount of stress on parents.
-Running a wait list can be time-consuming for staff who are corresponding with stressed-out parents on top of day-to-day tasks.
-Make your child care waiting list as painless as possible for yourself and for parents interested in your program by being up front about your wait list policies, making your forms a rich source of information for you and parents, and communicating regularly.
+Running a child care waiting list can be time-consuming for staff who are corresponding with stressed-out parents on top of day-to-day tasks.
+Make the waiting list process as painless as possible for yourself and parents by being up front about your wait list policies, making your forms a rich source of information for you and parents, and communicating regularly.